 (7) Permit Expiration.
-The expiration date must be as specified in the decision.
+The expiration date for permits granting a new driveway approach must be as specified in the decision.

 Section 33.040 - Conditional Use Permit.

 (1) Purpose.
 It is the intent of this chapter to provide a set of procedures and standards for conditional uses of land or structures which, because of their unique characteristics relative to locational features, design, size, operation, circulation and public interest or service, require special consideration in relation to the welfare of adjacent properties and the community as a whole.
 It is the purpose of the regulations and standards set forth below to: